adminho/example-fonts-thai-on-web/README.md

 ![All fonts](images/all_fonts.png)

 # Customize these fonts
-Since these examples is easy, you can customize these fonts following
+You can customize these fonts following

 __1) Go to https://fonts.google.com/?subset=thai and then click "+" button (an example is Kanit font).__